netgroup-polito/frog4-sdn-do/README_INSTALL.md

 ### SDN domain orchestrator configuration file

 Edit [./default-config.ini](/config/default-config.ini) following the instructions that you find inside the file itself.
-The most important field that you have to consider are described in the following.
+The most important fields that you have to consider are described in the following.

 In the section `[domain_orchestrator]`, set the field `port` to the TCP port to be used to interact with the SDN domain orchestrator through its REST API.